jfelchner/ruby-progressbar/README.md

 * `#increment`: Will advance the bar's progress by 1 unit.
 This is the main way of progressing the bar.
 * `#decrement`: Will retract the bar's progress by 1 unit.
-* `#current=`: Will allow you to jump the progress bar directly to whatever value you would like. _Note: This will almost always mess up your estimated time if you're using it._
+* `#progress=`: Will allow you to jump the amount of progress directly to whatever value you would like. _Note: This will almost always mess up your estimated time if you're using it._

 ### Stopping